yashagarwal0307/Assignment-Automatic-speech-recognition-and-NER-classification-/README.md

 * Structured representation in the form of a fact sheet.
 * Reliable evaluation using **WER**.

-Future work can include fine-tuning domain-specific ASR/NER models/ use a more vast dataset to improve accuracy in real-world clinical settings.
+Future work can include fine-tuning domain-specific ASR/NER models or  use a more vast dataset to improve accuracy in real-world clinical settings.

 ---